-The Network was instrumental in winning a commitment from the state in 2016 to create 20,000 units of supportive housing over the next 15 years: the Empire State Supportive Housing Initiative, the first long-term commitment to supportive housing outside NYC in history.
+The Network was also instrumental in winning a commitment from the state in 2016 to create 20,000 units of supportive housing over the next 15 years: the Empire State Supportive Housing Initiative, the first long-term commitment to supportive housing outside NYC in history.
 We are working with our community to ensure the Initiative’s implementation.
 (For funding opportunities, please search "ESSHI" in our Funding Guide.)

 Our policy priorities are driven by our members.
 Reach out to us!